 UCOR provides safe, cost-effective and innovative solutions to support environmental cleanup for the Department of Energy’s (DOE) Office of Environmental Management.
 Our work has focused primarily on cleanup of the East Tennessee Technology Park (ETTP), former home of the Oak Ridge Gaseous Diffusion Plant.
 As this cleanup has progressed, government land and buildings have been transferred to the private sector for new job-creating ventures as part of DOE's reindustrialzation program.

 At the same time, UCOR is shifting its attention to cleanup on other parts of the Oak Ridge Reservation, including Oak Ridge National Laboratory and the Y-12 National Security Complex.
-Even as UCOR moves toward completion of the cleanup mission at ETTP, we are focused on assisting DOE on addressing excess contaminated facilities on other parts of the Oak Ridge Reservation.
-UCOR has made significant progress in that transition this year with personnel relocating to office space away from the ETTP site.
+Even as UCOR moves toward completion of the cleanup mission at ETTP, we are working with DOE to address excess contaminated facilities on other parts of the Oak Ridge Reservation.
+As part of that work transition, UCOR is relocating personnel to office space away from the ETTP site.

 Our services include:

 The Oak Ridge Reservation’s nuclear research and production facilities played key roles in our nation’s defense and energy innovations.
 However, past waste disposal practices and unintentional releases contaminated land and facilities with industrial, chemical, radioactive, and hazardous wastes.